Retrieval Augmentation for Deep Neural Networks: Proposed Approach

 \section{Proposed Approach}

 The proposed approach consists of two steps.
 The first step involves retrieving the nearest training example given the current input.
-The second step leverages the target of the nearest example, either by encoding it as the LSTM’s initial memory state or to guide the attention mechanism.
+The second step leverages the target of the nearest example, either by encoding it as the initial memory state of an LSTM or to guide an attention mechanism.